NREL/resstock/measures/ResStockArguments/README.md

 **solar_thermal_storage_volume**

 The storage volume of the solar thermal system.
-If not provided, the OS-HPXML default (see [Detailed Inputs](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#detailed-inputs)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#detailed-inputs'>Detailed Inputs</a>) is used.

 - **Name:** ``solar_thermal_storage_volume``
 - **Type:** ``String``